davidkroodsma/birdsongforthecuriours/scripts/Species_Markdown/10_BcTi.md

-Illustrates well the "species problem."
+The titmice illustrate well the "species problem."
 It was not a unanimous decision in 2002 to recognize the black-crested titmouse of central Texas and northern Mexico as a species different from the tufted titmouse.
 The singing behavior of these two birds seems indistinguishable: Songs are similar, both have smallish song repertoires and sing with "eventual variety," and neighboring males match each other's songs.

 ♫694.
 Sound like a tufted titmouse?
-I think so.
+I think so,but it's not.
 Hear the matched countersinging, with a bird in the background singing the same song as the near bird?
 I hear (and see in Raven Lite) the distant bird at 0:04, 0:18, 0:29, 0:35, and more.
 At 1:40 the foreground titmouse does what